 HOMER extracted consensus sequences for TF motifs enriched in less accessible ERVK subtypes.
 Representative examples from the most enriched transcription factor families are depicted;

 Genomic snapshots from the Integrative Genomics Viewer (IGV, Broad Institute) of a cluster of Olfr genes on Chr2 overlapping an increased density of LINE elements relative to the neighboring regions.
-The relative abundance of: transcripts from RNA-seq, chromatin accessibility from ATAC-seq and enrichment of 3 different histone marks (H3K27ac, H3K4me3 and H3K27me3) from ChIP-seq are shown.
-Pup (PND15 ATAC-seq or PND14 RNA-seq samples) spermatogonia are represented in green and adult (PNW20 ATAC-seq samples or PNW8 RNA-seq and ChIP-seq samples) spermatogonia are represented in orange and overlayed in each of the IGV tracks;
+The relative abundance of: transcripts from RNA-seq and chromatin accessibility from ATAC-seq are shown.
+RNA-seq data corresponds to literature PND14 and adult (PNW8) spermatogonial cells and ATAC-seq data to PND15 and adult (PNW20) spermatogonial cells, respectively.

-HOMER extracted consensus sequences for TF motifs enriched in more accessible LINE L1 subtypes.
-Representative examples from the most enriched transcription factor families are depicted.